History

 A Brief History of Marist Catholic School Herne Bay

-In the 1920’s there was a great need for Catholic schools.
-The people of the Herne Bay area which was then part of the Sacred Heart Parish, Ponsonby, requested a school.
-In 1927 the building of a church and school was commenced by Mr Thomas Daly.
+1927 – The people of the Herne Bay area which was then part of the Sacred Heart Parish, Ponsonby, requested a school.
+So the building of a church and school was commenced by Mr Thomas Daly.
 The land on which the building was erected was part of the Casey Estate, at that time still undeveloped and covered in bush and scrub.

-The school was integrated into the State system in 1983.
-Roll growth remained stable during this time.
-In 1995, with the closure of Vermont Street Catholic School, Marist opened its doors to accommodate ex Vermont Street pupils.
+1995 – with the closure of Vermont Street Catholic School, Marist opened its doors to accommodate ex Vermont Street pupils.
 In the same year, the school altered its Integration Agreement to allow for Year 7 and 8 boys and later girls of this age level too.

 Parish Priests through the ages: